among/fusus/fusus/docs/about/alignment.md

 ## Sanity

 First of all we need to know whether all words of both LF and LK occur left and right, without gaps and duplications and in the right order.
 We check that.
+This is important, because the alignment algorithm is under intense evolution, and it could easily incur a flaw in which the material of the editions is not properly conserved.

 ## Agreement

-We provide information on about the agreement in both sources.
+We provide information about the agreement of the words in both sources.
-How many words are there for which there is no alignment inb the other edition?
+How many words are there for which there is no counterpart in the other edition?

 And how close are the words for which an alignment could be established?